2023.01

 Cube view geo

 To use the Geo marks and Geo shade visualizations, create and display a single dimension configured as the Geo type.
-Select the appropriate Geo encoding—the underlying data must conform to one of the following specifications:
+Select the appropriate Geo encodingthe underlying data must conform to one of the following specifications:

 Latitude and longitude